zhangxin025/docs-1/api-reference/conversational/Overview.md

 Learn more about [**creating a persona**](https://platform.duix.com/create).

-### What are replicas?
+### What are avatars?

-A replica is a talking-head/avatar of a human containing a voice and face clone, used as the video output layer for CVI.
-You can use stock replicas from DUIX or create your own with a few minutes of training data.
-A replica is key for video generation and CVI.
+An avatar is a talking-head/avatar of a human containing a voice and face clone, used as the video output layer for CVI.
+You can use stock avatars from DUIX or create your own with a few minutes of training data.
+An avatar is key for video generation and CVI.

 ## Getting Started